 As well as being published through these magazines, Kuzmack covers a wide range of topics —both pop culture and politically related—directly through Nixbeat.com.
 Here, Kuzmack has written about Utah Against Police Brutality, NOT OK Portland, the University of Utah’s chapter of Students For A Democratic Society, Utah Millennials for Bernie Sanders and the Atlanta record label In Crowd.
 He has also written album reviews about Ivory Williams, Fashionism, Wild Racooon and his Striped Tail and Daisy and Moonshines.

 Kuzmack also DJ’s at bars and venues in the Salt Lake Area.
 This move into DJ’ing professionally was inspired by years of subjecting his friends to his record collection at parties.
 As DJ Nix Beat, spins all-vinyl and maintains a growing collection of 60’s styled Soul, R&B, Mod/Garage Rock n’ Roll, Girl Groups, 70’s Styled Punk,Power Pop and Junkshop Glam.
-He as hosted nights at the Circle Lounge, The 2014 Joe Strummer Memorial Show, Bar X/Beer Bar, and for SLUG Magazine’s Third and Forth Annual SLUG Cat.
-DJ Nix Beat also spins for bands and has DJ’ed for the the Relationship, The Dirty Fences, The Vibrators , The Night Beats and Ex-Cult.
+He has hosted nights at the Circle Lounge, for The 2014 Joe Strummer Memorial Show, Bar X/Beer Bar, and for SLUG Magazine’s Third and Forth Annual SLUG Cat.
+DJ Nix Beat also spins for bands and has DJ’ed for the the Relationship, The Dirty Fences, The Vibrators , The Night Beats, The Cry and Ex-Cult.

 DJ Nix Beat has been featured for dJ’ing in SLUG Magazines November 2015 Localized Show and in the July/August 2016 issue of Salt Lake Magazine.
-DJ Nix Beat has also guest Dj’ed in Portland, Oregon at Pop Tavern and has been a regular guest host on DJ Forgotten Boy’s K-UTE Radio program Rock n’ Roll Radio Show at the University of Utah.
-He currently hosts The Freak Out at The Republican— Salt Lake’s only all vinyl Punk, Glam, Power Pop and Weirdo Rock n’ Roll night — on the 1st and 3rd Saturday of the month.
+He has also guest Dj’ed in Portland, Oregon at Pop Tavern and has been a regular guest host on DJ Forgotten Boy’s K-UTE Radio program Rock n’ Roll Radio Show at the University of Utah.
+He currently hosts The Freak Out at The Republican— Salt Lake’s only all vinyl Punk, Glam, Power Pop and Weirdo Rock n’ Roll night — on the 1st and 3rd Saturday of the month and a rock n’ roll night at The Chakra Lounge.